WE WORK FOR YOU

 WHATEVER IT TAKES

 When you’ve been injured, wronged, or cheated, your world comes screeching to a halt.
 A car wreck, 18-wheeler wreck, fire, or business dispute can change everything for the worse.
 You can find yourself feeling lost, like your life will never go back to how it was before.
 When your world stops, who will you call to make things right again?
-In a landscape of quick legal fixes and assembly line attorneys, McHard, McHard, Anderson & Associates takes a different approach to personal injury and business litigation: we do whatever it takes to win you justice.
+In a landscape of quick legal fixes and assembly line attorneys, McHard, McHard, Anderson & Associates takes a different approach to law and all forms of litigation: we do whatever it takes to win you justice.
 We believe that the all-too-common phrase, “One call, that’s all,” just doesn’t cut it.
 Instead, we return each of your phone calls.
 We meet with you in person to learn your story and help you navigate the unfamiliar legal world.
 We invest in your wellbeing and in the wellbeing of your family.
 Then, no matter how long it takes or how hard we have to fight, we win.
 To us, you are more than a number.
 You, your story, and your goals for the future drive us to relentlessly pursue justice.
 We do the extra research, make the extra appeals, and go the extra mile.
 “One call” can’t make things right again, which is why we do whatever it takes until we find justice.

 A MISSISSIPPI LOVE STORY